LedgerHQ/ledger-sample-apps/README.md

   - [Sample Signature](https://github.com/LedgerHQ/blue-sample-apps/tree/master/blue-app-samplesign) : an application storing a secp256k1 private key, giving the public key to the user and signing messages after getting an on screen user confirmation

-  - [BIP 39 Performance Evaluation](https://github.com/LedgerHQ/blue-sample-apps/tree/master/blue-app-bip39perf) : an application demonstrating the flexibility of re-implementing your own cryptographic primitives when necessary
+  - [BIP 39 Performance Evaluation](https://github.com/LedgerHQ/blue-sample-apps/tree/master/blue-app-bip39perf) : an application demonstrating the flexibility of re-implementing your own cryptographic primitives when necessary (not updated to latest SDK)

-  - [Link stress test](https://github.com/LedgerHQ/blue-sample-apps/tree/master/blue-app-secureshot) : a game running on the Secure Element, stressing the events link back and forth
+  - [Link stress test](https://github.com/LedgerHQ/blue-sample-apps/tree/master/blue-app-secureshot) : a game running on the Secure Element, stressing the events link back and forth (not updated to latest SDK)

 Before compiling those applications, verify that the following environment variables are set